 In November 2021, the BC RCMP, British Columbia Securities Commission, CAFC and municipal police issued a warning about an emerging trend of fraudsters using social media and online dating sites to lure BC residents into crypto asset scams.

 In the first eight months of 2021, British Columbians reported losses of $3.5 million from crypto investment scams – more than triple the amount lost in 2020, which was just over $1 million, according to CAFC data.

 How Romance Scams Typically Work

 Romance fraud or online dating scams come in many forms, including investment offers.
-Typically, there are some common moves fraudsters will make to find targets.
+Typically, there are common moves fraudsters will make to find targets.

 Warning Signs of a Telltale Romance Scam

 These are some of the common lies that romance scammers will tell to build trust with their victims.

 Sometimes fraudsters claim to live nearby, but they can’t meet face-to-face because they’re currently not in the country.
 Often they’ll come up with a profession that justifies why they’re overseas.
 Common jobs can include working on oil rigs, deployed in the military, working for a multinational company, or employed as a medical professional in a foreign country.